YuMurakami0528/PDAIM/README.md

 By combining the concepts from the Diffusion Model and particle physics, the PDAIM has the potential to provide a more dynamic, adaptable, and probabilistic approach to artificial intelligence.
 This innovative model could push the boundaries of AI research and lead to groundbreaking applications across various domains.

 # Scientific Basis
+To express the Particle Diffusion AI Model (PDAIM) mathematically, we will represent the key components using mathematical notations and equations.
+The primary concepts we will focus on are the probabilistic nature, quantum mechanics, diffusion process, and learning and adaptability.
 Probabilistic Nature: Represent knowledge and information as particles with states.
 Let S be the state space of particles, where s ∈ S is a specific state.
 The probability of a particle transitioning from state s_i to state s_j is given by P(s_i → s_j).
 The transition matrix T captures the probabilities of all possible transitions:

 T = [P(s_i → s_j)] for all i, j in the state space.